A law of large numbers for kinetic interacting diffusions: Law of large numbers

 Taking the expectation and using Fubini, all terms that include an even number of Brownian motion vanish.
-The number of non-zero terms can be bounded by a constant $C_m$ depending only on $m$ and by the estimate with $m=1$, i.e., by
+As in the proof of \cite[Lemma 3.1]{bertini_synchronization_2014}, the number of non-zero terms can be bounded by a (new) constant $C_m$ depending only on $m$ and by the estimate with $m=1$, i.e., by

 where in the second step we have used Lemma \ref{lem:kernel-time-regularity}.
 Similarly

 which is again finite.
 Hence, we obtain